HIOTio/HIOTProto/specification.md

 process data locally rather than relying on cloud-side resources.
-In our selected use case, a number of temperature sensors, distributed across an open-plan area, can transmit readings to an aggregator which can calculate the mean, max and min temperature for the overall area.
+In our selected use case, a number of temperature sensors, distributed across an open-plan area, can transmit readings to an aggregator which can calculate the mean, max and min temperature for the specific area.
 This data can then be fed to another aggregator which calculates the temperature across the entire floor.
 Based on the configuration and the handler file, raw sensor data can be included or omitted from the data transferred cloud-side.
 <img src="media/hierarchy.png">

-#### Role: Broker
+#### Role: Delegators

-Brokers are organised in a hierarchical structure and pass encapsulated messages along to the relevant device or role.
-A broker topic is included in each message and defines the path to follow from the coordinator to the recipient device or role.
+Delegators are organised in a hierarchical structure and pass encapsulated messages along to the relevant device or role.
+A delegator's topic is included in each message and defines the path to follow from the coordinator to the recipient device(s) or role(s).

-Similar to Aggregators, Brokers are designed to offer maximum scalability across a deployment by having commands and other platform messages chained across multiple levels.
+Similar to Aggregators, delegators are designed to offer maximum scalability across a deployment by having commands and other platform messages chained across multiple levels.